 Vaginal itching is a fairly common and unpleasant symptom that most women may experience at some point in their life.

 Imagine yourself in middle of a very important meeting or travelling or with guest, and suddenly you feel a compelling desire to scratch the itch down there in your vagina.
-You change your position, you rub your vagina against your seat or you gently excuse yourself and rush to the toilet and then give yourself a copy her spray of cold water.
+You change your position, you rub your vagina against your seat or you gently excuse yourself and rush to the toilet and then give yourself a comfy spray of cold water.
 Then you feel a little relief.

 This terrible vaginal itching may have a few reasons.
 Did you analyse it for yourself?
 If not then start here with me.